srcmilena/srcmilena/README.md

   - I try to share some of my learning and trajectory on: [dev.to @srcmilena](https://dev.to/srcmilena)

 ## Learning and parallel projects

-- Studying full stack development in the Oracle Next Education program

-- Learning basic Java with Loiane Groner and Digital Innovation One

-- Developing technical writing

-- Attending beginner meetings and mentoring in the tech community, mostly about Java

 - Learning to contribute to open source projects

-- Contributing translations of English to Portuguese articles on freeCodeCamp

 - Keeping consistency in my English studies so that I move from intermediate-advancing and finally settle into advanced-fluent